 Cartography Sidequest: In the first game, you acquire (experience) points for every map tile you uncover.

 Chest Monster: Variation: the dreaded Mailbox Monster, who will totally send you to Lamerville if it gets you.
 Less notable are the Earthling presents which may or may not summon harmful enemies.

-Cutscenes - In the first game, when travelling in the elevator to the next level while in Two-Player mode, you can hear a conversation by ToeJam & Earl, with hilarious results.
+Cutscenes: In the first game, when traveling in the elevator to the next level while in Two-Player mode, you can hear a conversation by ToeJam & Earl, with hilarious results.

 Experience Points: Earned by opening presents and flipping over map tiles.
 Your levels expand your health bar.